 Which VPN Service is Best for Streaming Anonymously Online?

-As many of our readers love the free access to online entertainment afforded by the one and only, Kodi and other free streaming apps, we investigated the best VPN services for streaming free movies and TV shows online.
+As many of our readers love the free access to online entertainment afforded by the one and only Kodi (among other free streaming apps), we investigated the best VPN services for streaming free movies and TV shows online.
 My True Media now highly recommends using Surfshark VPN after testing many different VPNs.
 Features vary among the top premium VPNs like ProtonVPN, Tunnelbear, NordVPN, ExpressVPN, and CyberGhost.

 The VPN servers and apps provided by Surfshark VPN proved to give the most privacy.
 Their transparent security policy also shows they keep zero log records of customers’ online activities.
 They have the best anti-leak shield protection in the VPN industry on top of their many other excellent security support features.

 Want to protect more than just a Firestick or Windows PC?
-Surfshark VPN also features up to unlimited different devices to be protected on your account simultaneously.
+Surfshark VPN also allows you to connect unlimited devices to be protected on your account simultaneously.
 They even provide a free VPN app download you can place on a capable router to get private, high-speed encrypted connections for over 250 devices on one account plan!
-Support a secure connection on multiple devices and platforms like an iOS iPhone, Android tablet, macOS desktop, Android Fire TV, and more through one router hotspot or download VPNs to all your devices.
+Support a secure connection on multiple devices and platforms such as an iOS iPhone, Windows PC, Android tablet, macOS desktop, Android Fire TV, and more through one router hotspot or download VPNs to all your devices.

 Surfshark VPN offers a 30-day free trial period with no strings attached.
 You have nothing to lose with the Surfshark VPN 30-day money-back guarantee.
-Simply ask for your money back if not completely satisfied with their premium privacy service and get a full refund.
+Simply ask for a full refund if not completely satisfied with their premium privacy shield and get all of your money back.